rcampillo/crypto_api_rest/README.md

 I´ve based in official API REST documentation to create required requests

 I´ve not used behave (most popular BDD framework in Python) due to I had no skelethon available and I've had not too much time to complete the quiz

+Update: Added implementation using behave and BDD strategy.
+All endpoint could be tested much deeper, but this code makes an idea how you have to approach to the problem.